 Helping your baby learn to sleep

-Most parents look forward to their baby beginning to sleep through the night, but every baby is different and the age they sleep through the night will vary.
-Our definition of sleeping through the night is missing one night feed, so in reality if a baby sleeps six hours overnight this is a good night time sleep behaviour.
-Around 3 months old is an optimum window for beginning to put in some good sleep habits.
+Most parents look forward to their baby beginning to sleep through the night, but every baby is different and the age at which they sleep through the night will vary.
+Our definition of sleeping through the night is missing one night feed, so in reality, if a baby sleeps six hours overnight this is a good night time sleep behaviour.
+Around three months old is an optimum window for beginning to put in some good sleep habits.

 Encouraging good sleep habits

 - Avoid anything stimulating in the hour before bedtime.
 Keep it low-key and relaxing, try not to have the television on.